oferca/vscode-ext-tf/README.md

 Dramatically improves experience and productivity for terraform users.

 # Features
-* Easy terraform commands launcher menu.
+* Easy terraform commands launcher.
-* Animated commands progress bar.
+* Animated progress bar.

 # How to use